LeelaChessZero/lc0/README.md

 #### Note on installing CUDA on Ubuntu

-Nvidia provides .deb packages.
-CUDA will be installed in `/usr/local/cuda-10.0` and requires 3GB of diskspace.
+NVIDIA provides .deb packages.
+CUDA will be installed in `/usr/local/cuda-10.0` and requires 3GB of disk space.
 If your `/usr/local` partition doesn't have that much space left you can create a symbolic link before doing the install; for example: `sudo ln -s /opt/cuda-10.0 /usr/local/cuda-10.0`

-The instructions given on the nvidia website tell you to finish with `apt install cuda`.
+The instructions given on the NVIDIA website tell you to finish with `apt install cuda`.
 However, this might not work (missing dependencies).
 In that case use `apt install cuda-10-0`.
-Afterwards you can install the meta package `cuda` which will cause an automatic upgrade to a newer version when that comes available (assuming you use `Installer Type deb (network)`, if you'd want that (just cuda-10-0 will stay at version 10).
+Afterwards you can install the meta package `cuda` which will cause an automatic upgrade to a newer version when that comes available (assuming you use `Installer Type deb (network)`, if you'd want that (just cuda-10-0 will stay at version 10)).
 If you don't know what to do, only install cuda-10-0.

 cuDNN exists of two packages, the Runtime Library and the Developer Library (both a .deb package).

-Before you can download the latter you need to create a (free) "developer" account with nvidia for which at least a legit email address is required (their website says: The e-mail address is not made public and will only be used if you wish to receive a new password or wish to receive certain news or notifications by e-mail.).
+Before you can download the latter you need to create a (free) "developer" account with NVIDIA for which at least a legit email address is required (their website says: "The e-mail address is not made public and will only be used if you wish to receive a new password or wish to receive certain news or notifications by e-mail.").
 Further they ask for a name, date of birth (not visible later on), country, organisation ("LeelaZero" if you have none), primary industry segment ("Other"/none) and which development areas you are interested in ("Deep Learning").

 #### Ubuntu 18.04

-For Ubuntu 18.04 you need the latest version of meson, g++-8 and clang-6.0 before performing the steps above:
+For Ubuntu 18.04 you need the latest version of Meson, g++-8 and clang-6.0 before performing the steps above:

     sudo apt-get install gcc-8 g++-8 clang-6.0 ninja-build pkg-config
     pip3 install meson --user